A1 Belarus: History

 In 2014, VOKA digital television was launched, construction of the company's proprietary data center began and the official online store was unveiled.
 In May, 2020 the company expanded online trade chains and opened the first online shop.

 In 2017, the company was licensed to commercially launch Belarus's first Narrow Band Internet of Things (NB-IoT) network.

 Since April 2018, velcom subscribers have benefited from making Wi-Fi calls using the VoWiFi (Voiceover Wi-Fi or Wi-Fi Calling) technology.
 In December 2019, А1 was the first in the country to implement the VoLTE (Voice over LTE) technology.

 In the summer of 2018, velcom in partnership with JSC Reshenie Bank and Visa international payment system launched the virtual V-BANKING (rebranded A1 Banking in August 2019) card to pay for a broad range of services.
 In November 2020 А1 and Visa entered into a Strategic Partnership Agreement in order to develop digital financial services in the country, and to extend financial facilities of А1 banking application.

 On 21 March 2019, A1 started to provide data services using 4G technology.
 By the end of 2019, 4G network has become available to A1 subscribers in all major cities in the 1800 MHz band.
 In December 2019, the company announced about three-year strategic partnership with infrastructure operator beCloud aiming to develop 4G mobile communications standard in Belarus.
 Starting from 2020, A1 will provide its infrastructure for base stations, as well as transport network based on hybrid communications lines, radio relays and fibre optic lines to make 4G network in the 800 MHz band available in rural areas.
-From August 2020 to March 2022, due to a new radio-frequency band, 4G network coverage expanded up: in Gomel Region to 96.4% in Mogilev Region to 81%, in Minsk Region to 89%, in Vitebsk Region to 75%, in Brest region to 67%.
+From August 2020 to March 2022, due to a new radio-frequency band, 4G network coverage expanded up: in Gomel Region to 96.4% in Mogilev Region to 81%, in Minsk Region to 89%, in Vitebsk Region to 75%, in Brest region to 67%, in Grodno region.
 In November 2022, A1 began using the new 2600 MHz frequency range for about 1.5 thousand LTE base stations of the infrastructure operator beCloud.

 On 8 April 2019, the company announced a rebranding campaign.
 It had been using the dual brand velcom | A1 in communications between April and August 2019.
 The single brand A1 is used since 12 August 2019.

 In April 2019, the company started providing free Wi-Fi Internet access in 18 electric trains of Belarusian Railway.